orbitartprint/bballorbit/src/blog/content/zoom-action.md

   <div>
     <p class="text-base leading-relaxed mb-2">
       Start with a ball handler on the baseline and a receiver on the wing.
 The offense passes to the wing and follows the pass into a handoff while guarded by a defender.
-      From there, it’s live 1v1 play - the ball handler can drive, pull up, or reject the screen.<br />
+      From there, it’s live 1v1 play.
+The ball handler can drive, pull up, or reject the screen.<br />
     </p>
     <p class="text-base leading-relaxed mb-2">
       To adjust the difficulty, limit the dribbles, allow re-screens, or change how the defender guards the action.